 There are a few things to keep in mind when planting roses:

 Need a little more help?
 Let Alan walk you through the process with his comprehensive book on all aspects of growing roses.

 Pruning any plant can seem to be a bit of a daunting task, but it doesn't have to be!
 Listed below are two excellent sources of information.

-The first is a 'How to' article by Crocus on month-by-month pruning.
+The first is a 'How to' article by experts at the Royal Horticultural Society.

 The second is an excellent 'Pruning and Training' book by the Royal Horticultural Society, with very clear diagrams, instructions and pictures, covering all types of plants.
 It's a real gem of a book that will help both novices and more experienced gardeners.
 Take a look and hopefully you'll never look back.